jkurthoconnor/language-specific-problems/javascript/objectOrientedJS/practice_what_is_this1.md

 The function is invoked using function invocation, so `this` refers to the global object.
 If this is a browser environment, `this` === window; else `this` === global.

+Run in strict mode, 'this' will be undefined.

 ## Problem 3:

 What does `this` point to here?